PaoloRibeca/BiOCamLib/README.md

 $ ./BUILD
 ```

-That should generate the executable `Parallel`.
-Copy it to some favourite location in your PATH, for instance `~/.local/bin`.
+That should generate the executables `Parallel` and `FASTools`.
+Copy them to some favourite location in your PATH, for instance `~/.local/bin`.

 ## Command line options for `Parallel`